mithunk07/Python-Numpy/README.md

 # Python-Numpy

-This repo contains source code for Nummpy Library.
+This repo contains source code for Numpy Library.

 Fistly Numpy arrays are explained and then code for Indexing Slicing Broadcasting of NumPy arrays are given.